 Creating exclusions for pages that contain words like "sold out" or "unavailable” is strongly recommended.
-This will prevent customers from seeing pages on your website that contain products they won't be able to buy.
-To learn how, go to Create exclusions and negative targeting for Dynamic Search Ads.
+This will prevent customers from viewing pages on your website that contain products they won't be able to buy.
+To learn how, go to Create exclusions and negative targeting for Dynamic Search Ads

 Instructions to create targets